trunk-io/docs/check/configuration/supported/oxipng.md

 ## Auto Enabling

-Oxipng will be auto-enabled if any of the following filetypes are present: *png*
+Oxipng will be auto-enabled if any *Png* files are present.

-## Settings